tj/n/README.md

     npm install -g n

 The default root location used when running `n` is `/usr/local` where a normal user does not have write permission.
-You can strike the same sort of issue when using npm to install global modules.
+You may strike the same sort of permission error when using npm to install global modules, like the above command.
 You have three main options:

 1) change the ownership of the relevant directories to yourself (see below)
 2) tell `n` to use a custom location where you do have write permissions (see `N_PREFIX`)
-3) put `sudo` in front of the command to run as super user
+3) put `sudo` in front of the command to run it as super user

 `n` caches Node.js versions in subdirectory `n/versions`.
 The _active_ Node.js version is installed in subdirectories `bin`, `include`, `lib`, and `share`.